ian-fisher-developer/development-tools/README.md

 status bar) and choose `Reopen in Container`.
 Note that, for the first time only, it may take quite a while for VSCode to create the docker images.

-When the DevContainer session is ready, try the following steps.
+When the DevContainer session is ready, follow these steps to exercise the environment's C++ development features.

 - Configure the build